-The world’s largest free kitchen in the world is the langar at The Golden Temple.
+The world’s largest free kitchen in the world is the langar at The Golden Temple, it serves more than 50,000 people every day.
 In Sikhism, the term Langar is used for any community kitchen in a Gurdwara – where free food is served to all its visitors, without distinction of religion, caste, gender, economic status or ethnicity.

 At the langar, all people eat a simple, nourishing and vegetarian meal as equals.
 The menu usually includes of rotis/prasada (bread), rice, dal (lentils), a mixed vegetable/paneer dish and some soulful kheer or kadha prashad (semolina halva) as dessert.

 We exited the temple after a short break to drink water and regrouped outside to collect our footwear.
-That one-of-a kind feeling of vibrations after leaving the temple, is rare and inexplicable but definitely not unfelt by all.
+That one-of-a kind feeling of vibrations after leaving the temple, is rare and inexplicable but definitely felt by every visitor.